Emerson Model 1232 Television-Radio (1956)

 If you are looking for a tube TV to restore, I'd start with something a little less cramped as a first

 project.
-The build quality of this set is quite impressive and the component layout is sensible, but it's necessary
+The component layout is sensible, but it's necessary

 to partially disassemble the chassis to reach a few of the paper capacitors.
-Console TVs
+Most console TVs

-and large tabletops are typically much easier to work on.
+and large tabletops are much easier to service.

 |